ASimpleMeow/Lord-Of-The-Meows/README.md

 23-10-2017
 - Create CharacterVillagerController script for controller NPC villager movement
 - Begin placing NPC's and creating dialog for them and other interactions
+- Implement ChoiceRemoveObject to allow for Choices to remove a GameObject (PlotBarrier) and allow for story progression
+- Implement SceneChanger to change scenes on Trigger